Alludu Seenu: India

 The film opened to 80%–90% occupancy in both single screens and multiplexes and collected a distributor's share of ₹2.85 crore at both Telangana and Andhra Pradesh box offices on its first day which was called a Good start by the Trade Analysts for a debutante's film.
-By the end of its first weekend, the film collected a share of ₹7.6 crore in both the states and a total of ₹8.8 worldwide thus concluding on a good note.
-By the end of its first week, the film collected a total share of ₹16.05 crore at the worldwide box office.

-By the end of its theatrical run, Alludu Seenu collected a distributor's share of ₹24.55 crore, making it the second highest grossing Telugu film for a debutante behind Chirutha at the time of its release.

 Critical response

 The film received mixed to generally positive reviews from critics.
 Deccan Chronicle gave a review stating "Vinayak has chosen a safe subject for the debutant.
 The story is not new but director Vinayak handles it very well.
 This film is a great launch for a debutant.
 Vinayak, known for his mass films, has once again provided entertainment for masses.
 Brahmanandam’s comedy and Samantha’s glamour quotient may also help the film" and rated the film 3/5.

 On the flip side, The Times of India gave a review stating "There's a term which is often used to describe films like Alludu Seenu in one word – 'package'.
 It has a little bit of everything, although the sum of these bits isn't necessarily fulfilling in the end."
 The Hindu gave a review stating "Director V.V.
 Vinayak, adept at handling commercial entertainers involving established stars, has attempted to do something similar with a newcomer.
 The silliness that tries to pass off as comedy is numbing, and by the time these scenes play on screen, viewers have already been conditioned not to expect anything intelligent."